The Dumbing Down of Our Children in Colleges and Universities: The Bad, the Ugly, and the Ridiculous

 Hank, Alicia, and Dustin sat at their patio table enjoying burgers, potato salad, and watermelon.
 They continued to go through the college information.
 Dustin had circled degrees in Bagpiping, Fermentation Sciences, Popular Culture, and Race Track Industry.
 Hank laid the mountain of information packets down on the table, leaned back in his chair, and folded his arms.

 "Dustin, your interests are all over the place.
 Most of them are of no use to your future whatsoever.
-Two are in the UK, most are things you've not had any inclination towards, a few we're master's or doctorate degree programs, and I could go on and on.
+Most of them are things you've not had any inclination towards, a few we're master's or doctorate degree programs, and I could go on and on.
 College is serious business.
 It's not about fun and cool so let's rethink this.
 I've come up with a plan B: Go to a community college and get your basic prerequisites done and get your AA degree.
 You can take a few electives and perhaps in that time you'll have some idea of a realistic, useful major so you can transfer to a four-year college or university.
 You may discover your true strengths which would direct you to majors in which those skills are necessary."

 Dustin's face was so forlorn you'd think he was forced to get a degree in toilet bowl science.
 "All right.
 But I get to choose my own electives."